chahat96/web_optimisation/README.md

 	3. The browser is not querying the DOM every time as document.body is out of the for loops in the changePizzaSizes() and updatePositions() functions.

-	4.Moved out the reference out of the loop so that it only need the getAdj.
+	4.Moved out the reference out of the loop so that it only need the get_adj.

 	5. Created an additional for loop to set the element's width in the changePizzaSizes() function.